cozy/cozy-stack/doc/architecture.md

 and movies, thanks to the virtual file system.
 It's a facade, with several implementations, depending on where the files are effectively stored:

-- In a directory of a local file system (easier for self-hosted users).
+- In a directory of a local file system (easier for self-hosted users)
-- Swift from Open Stack (convenient for massive hosting).
+- Swift from Open Stack (convenient for massive hosting)
+- And more storage providers, like [minio](https://minio.io/), later.

 The range of possible operations with this endpoint goes from simple ones, like uploading a file, to more complex ones, like renaming a folder.
 It also